-Our writing lessons are predominantly focused on the text the pupils are reading in class.
+Our writing lessons are predominantly focused on the text the children are using in class.
 Plans will be adapted dependent on the closure.

-If it is class closure or individual self-isolating the provision will be dependent on where the pupils are in the teaching cycle.
+If it is bubble closure or individual self-isolation, the provision will be dependent on where the pupils are in the teaching cycle.

-We don't always have a copy of the class text for every child therefore we need find solutions to this problem, dependent on the class and time your child may have to self-isolate.
-We may send your child home with a copy of the book, share a link to the book online or send the relevant pages to read.
-Teachers may also record the book to use in long periods of closure.
+We don't have a copy of the class text for every child.
+Therefore we need to find solutions to this problem, dependent on the class and time a child may have to self-isolate.
+We may send a child home with a copy of the book, share a link to the book online or send the relevant pages to read.
+Teachers may also record the book, to use in long periods of closure.